XtraCore/clai/README.md

 > Your command line, clarified.

-`clai` is a command-line tool that uses AI to translate your natural language requests into executable shell commands.
+`clai` is a command-line tool that uses DeepSeek AI to translate your natural language requests into executable shell commands.
 Never forget a complex `find` or `tar` command again.

 ![clai Demo GIF](assets/demo.gif)